Raghu6798/Blog_Summarizer/README.md

 5. **SEO Optimization**: Improves content for better search visibility.
 6. **Image Generation**: Creates images using AI.
 7. **Display Results**: Presents content in markdown format.
+8. **Publishing**: Automatically publishes the generated summary to Blogger via the Blogger API.

 ## Usage
 Run the main script to start the AI blog generator: